 INEbase is the system used to store and disseminate through the INE Web all statistical information.

-In base 2105, the results of the survey are available from 1995 to the present.
+In base 2021, the results of the survey are available from 1995 to the present.
 National dissemination shows indices as well as the different rates of change in employment for different levels of disaggregation, by region and by distribution class.
-Index are available on the following link.

-In 2023 the total number of accesses to Retail Trade Indices website was AC1=1,156,029 and the total number of accesses to Retail Trade Indices metadata was AC2= 2,131.
+In 2024 the total number of accesses to Retail Trade Indices website was AC1=484,248 and the total number of accesses to Retail Trade Indices metadata was AC2=2,700.

 Services

-INEbase is the system that the INE uses to store and to disseminate in the Web all the statistical information.
+INEbase is the system that the INE uses to store and disseminate all the statistical information online.
 It contains all the information that the INE produces in electronic format.
 It is organized basically following the thematic classification of the Inventory of Statistical Operations of the General Administration of the State.

-The basic unit is the statistical operation defined as the set of activities that lead to the obtaining of statistical results for a certain sector or topic, from information gathered individually.
+The basic unit is the statistical operation defined as the set of activities that lead to obtaining statistical results for a certain sector or topic, based on information collected individually.

-In 2023 the total number of accesses to Services Sector Activity Indicators (SSAI) website was AC1=151,750 and the total number of accesses to Services Sector Activity Indicators (SSAI) metadata was AC2=1591.
+In 2024 the total number of accesses to Services Sector Activity Indicators (SSAI) website was AC1=142,129 and the total number of accesses to Services Sector Activity Indicators (SSAI) metadata was AC2=1860.

 Microdata are not published, but they are given only to Regional Statistical Institutes with which there is a signed collaboration agreement for the transfer of such information under the Framework Agreement for cooperation between INE and Headquarters Statistics of the Autonomous Communities (OCECAS).